 Based on reports of events, the planning area can expect a frequency of return that is probable within the ten years.
-The likelihood of occurrence of excessive summer heat event in the CVCOG Region is unlikely.
+Seasonal-mean temperature probability has shifted dramatically over the past three decades.
+It is difficult to determine likelihood of future specific occurrences on a regional scale; however, the likelihood of occurrence of excessive summer heat event in the CVCOG Region as a whole is likely.
 Extreme drought conditions and above-average temperatures for 2009 and 2010 have affected all of the participating jurisdictions' probability of experiencing an extreme heat event.
 In the past, multiple counties throughout the region have issued burn bans to prevent the occurrence of wildfires due to extreme heat and dry conditions.